S4 method for signature 'GRaster,numeric'

 plot(extended4)

 # Extend the raster by another object with a wider extent.
-We will crop the

-# then extend it.
+# For tis example, first crop the raster, then extend it.

 elevCrop <- crop(elev, rivers)